Togo: Ethnic groups

 In Togo, there are about 40 different ethnic groups, the most numerous of which are the Ewe in the south who make up 32% of the population.
 Along the southern coastline, they account for 21% of the population.
-Also found are Kotokoli or Tem and Tchamba in the center and the Kabye people in the north (22%).
+Also found are Kotokoli or Tem and Tchamba in the centre and the Kabye people in the north (22%).
 The Ouatchis are 14% of the population.
 Sometimes the Ewes and Ouatchis are considered the same, while the French who studied both groups considered them different people.

 Other ethnic groups include the Mina, Mossi, the Moba and Bassar, the Tchokossi of Mango (about 8%).
+Non-Africans include French people and Portuguese people.

+The Adele people

+The Adele, who call themselves Bédéré, speak Gédéré, a language of the Gur family.
+Their villages number about twenty, divided between eastern Ghana and the western edge of Togo’s Blitta prefecture.

+According to their oral tradition, in the original village of Dibemkpa, the deity Ouroubwaré lowered four men and three women from the sky, who brought essential skills such as pottery, spinning, basketry, forging, and weaving.
+Over time, new migrations spread the community to Dikpéléou, site of the Nayo shrine, and then into multiple villages founded by different lineages.

+Adélé settlements are known for their distinctive round, windowless houses with thatched roofs supported by external wooden posts.
+The village of Dibemkpa still holds numerous archaeological remains and is considered key for understanding the group’s historical or mythical origins.